 Many people forget that milk doesn’t only come from cows!
 Goats also offer a significant source of milk, especially for making cheese as well as some body products.

 Also, some people tend to avoid milk due to dairy issues.
 Sometimes milk allergies or lactose intolerance can cause troubles when drinking milk.
 But those things don’t have to rain on the milk parade!

-Just because a person avoids eating dairy doesn’t mean they have to be left out of the festivities of Milk Day.
+Just because a person avoids eating dairy doesn’t mean they have to be left out of the festivities of National Milk Day.

 Even though cow’s milk is still the most common form of milk (probably about 85% of milk worldwide is sourced from cows), many alternative, non-dairy options of milk are available today, including:

 - Almond Milk – a highly preferred milk substitute made from this tree nut

 - Oat Milk – made from rolled oats blended with water (you can even make your own at home)

 - Coconut Milk – made from the juice that is extracted from inside the soft coconut center